 Yerranderie Private Town is one of the most authentically preserved ghost towns in NSW.
 If your interests lie with history, mining, scenic bush-walking or wildlife this quaint village hidden in the national park has it all.

-The village can be accessed via the 4 wheel-drive Oberon Colong historic route through unsealed trails and wilderness of the Blue Mountains National Park.
+The village can be accessed via the 4 wheel-drive Oberon Colong Stock Route through unsealed trails and wilderness of the Blue Mountains National Park.
 Taking a walk through the village is reminiscent of its time with a historic post office, tailor shop, general store, bank and residential cottages all restored to their prime condition as accurately as possible.
 All of the displays featured genuine relics originally collected by miners.
 The Yerranderie Silver Mine Village also features a free campground for visitors.

 In 1871 silver ore was discovered at The Peaks, now called Yerranderie and the first applications for leases were applied for in 1885.
 Mining commenced in 1897 at Bartlett’s Colon Peaks Mine and by late 1899 some 100 men were employed on the silver field.
 Over the life of mining at Yerranderie, the names of some 50 mines were registered and operated of varying capacity.
 Sometimes with a change of ownership, the name of the mine changed also.
 This was the case with Tom Hilder’s Wollondilly Mine which was formerly called Starlight and then the Yerranderie Mine.